Serena Williams loses to Tomljanovic in US Open farewell

 With two victories in singles this week, including over the No. 2 player in the world, Anett Kontaveit, on Wednesday, Williams took her fans on a thrill-a-minute throwback trip at the hard-court tournament that was the site of a half-dozen of her championships.

-The first came in 1999 in New York, when Williams was a teen.
+The first came in 1999 in New York, when Williams was just 17.
 Now she’s married and a mother; her daughter, Olympia, turned 5 on Thursday.

-“Clearly, I’m still capable. … (But) I’m ready to be a mom, explore a different version of Serena,” she said.
-“Technically, in the world, I’m still super young, so I want to have a little bit of a life while I’m still walking.”

-With 23,859 of her closest friends cheering raucously again Friday, Williams faltered against Tomljanovic, a 29-year-old Australian who is ranked 46th.
+But even with 23,859 of her closest friends cheering raucously again on Friday, Williams faltered against Tomljanovic, a 29-year-old Australian who is ranked 46th.

 Williams gave away leads in each set, including the last, in which she was up 1-0 before dropping the final six games.